-b(2) (b)(2), as it applies to operating rules and guidelines that must remain privileged in order for this Agency to adequately fulfill its mission.

-b(4) (b)(4), the disclosure of trade secrets, commercial and financial data could cause substantial harm to the competitive position of the entity from which the information was obtained, could impair the ability of the Government to obtain such information in the future or could impair some other legitimate Government interest.

-b(5) (b)(5), information is predecisional inter/intra agency data that is part of a decision-making process containing opinions and recommendations.

-b(6) (b)(6), the disclosure of information would constitute a clearly unwarranted invasion of personal privacy of individuals.

-b(7)(A) (b)(7)(A), the disclosure of any portion of the investigation at this time could reasonably be expected to interfere with law enforcement proceedings.
-We do not have a timeframe for the completion of this investigation.
+- b(1) (b)(1), information that is properly classified in the interest of national security. - b(2) (b)(2), as it applies to operating rules and guidelines that must remain privileged in order for this Agency to adequately fulfill its mission. - b(3) (b)(3), information exempted from release by statute, in this instance [specify statute]. - b(4) (b)(4), the disclosure of trade secrets, commercial and financial data could cause substantial harm to the competitive position of the entity from which the information was obtained, could impair the ability of the Government to obtain such information in the future or could impair some other legitimate Government interest. - b(5) (b)(5), information is predecisional inter/intra agency data that is part of a decision-making process containing opinions and recommendations. - b(6) (b)(6), the disclosure of information would constitute a clearly unwarranted invasion of personal privacy of individuals. - b(7)(A) (b)(7)(A), the disclosure of any portion of the investigation at this time could reasonably be expected to interfere with law enforcement proceedings.
+We do not have a timeframe for the completion of this investigation. - B(7)(C), (b)(7)(C), to records or information compiled for law enforcement purposes, the release of which could reasonably be expected to constitute an unwarranted invasion of the personal privacy of (a) third (party/parties).

+Foreseeable Harm Standard

+I have carefully reviewed the documents responsive to your FOIA request and have determined that the enclosed document that originated with the Defense Contract Audit Agency may be released to you with redactions.
+The redactions are in accordance with the FOIA under the following exemption: (b)(6), the disclosure of information would constitute a clearly unwarranted invasion of personal privacy of individuals.
+My review included consideration of the "foreseeable harm standard" (i.e., that information which might technically fall within an exemption should not be withheld from a FOIA requester unless the agency can identify a foreseeable harm or legal bar to disclosure).